Monitoring Supply of Consumables

 To enable continuity of supply, several products will be demand managed to an approved threshold.
 Customers will be notified to advise of all demand interventions.

 To support any measures customers may have put in place for each demand intervention we will update a list of products that have been removed from Protect threshold intervention in our Downloads section.

 Where there is an exceptional increase in national demand for ICU products, they will be suspended with immediate effect.
 Any other product suspensions will be managed outside of this process via the normal route.

-Your completed webform is then submitted to NHS England and NHS Improvement Consumables Group who review all requests for suspended products.
+Your completed webform is then submitted to NHS Supply Chain who reviews all requests for suspended products.
 Allocation of products will be prioritised to where they are clinically most needed.

-At 12pm each Tuesday and Thursday the Consumables Group reviews submissions and will then confirm to the requester:
+Each Tuesday and Thursday NHS Supply Chain reviews submissions and will then confirm to the requester:

 - Which orders have been denied,